jlaamanen/signally/README.md

 ## Tips & tricks

-* To avoid having to install Signally globally, prefer `npx` or npm scripts
+* Signally has a module specific buffer directory, so installing it globally won't work
 * Remember to wrap messages in quotation marks when needed (depending on your terminal)
 * To allow Signally to clean up properly, call `process.exit()` on signals like `SIGINT` (Ctrl + C)
-  * Signally contains a handler for the `exit` event for clearing up and removing the `.signally` buffer directory
+  * Signally contains a handler for the `exit` event for clearing up and removing its buffer directory